fmilthaler/Thesis-LaTeX-Template/README.md

 Each target is executed on the command-line with `make <target-name>`.

 The most frequently used - and the once you should definitely know about - targets are:
 - `thesis`: this target compiles your main document `thesis.tex`, it also runs through BibTeX to sort out your bibliography.
 Moreover, it automatically detects changes in references/labels/citations and recompiles your target if required in order to resolve those changes.
-It does expect all images included in the document to be present (see target `imagedirs` below)
+It does expect all images included in the document to be present (see target `imagedirs` below).
+Finally, it automatically detects a nomenclature, and if so, it also detects if changes were made to it.
+If both criteria are satisfied, the document is automatically updated to reflect the changes in the nomenclature.
-- `fullthesis`: in case of you separating the compilation of some plots/graphics from your main document (in order to save compilation time), those Ti*k*Z graphics/PGFPlots need to be compiled (*before* you run `make thesis` and obviously every time you make changes to those graphics/plots. `fullthesis` invokes another target called `imagedirs` that takes care of thos graphics/plots.
+- `fullthesis`: in case of you separating the compilation of some plots/graphics from your main document (in order to save compile time), those Ti*k*Z graphics/PGFPlots need to be compiled (*before* you run `make thesis` and obviously every time you make changes to those graphics/plots. `fullthesis` invokes another target called `imagedirs` that takes care of thos graphics/plots.
 It compiles all standalone `texfiles` resulting in `.pdf` files in subdirectories `images`.
 Those `pdf` files can then be included in the main document.
 After that step, `fullthesis` invokes `thesis` to compile the main document.

 For those who want to know more, and might want to make some changes to the `Makefile`, here is a more detailled and technical description of all targets:
 - `ref`: executes the target `references` in `./references/Makefile`, which in turn executes the bash script `./references/create_bib_list.sh` which collects the names of all `.bib` files in `./references/` and includes them in a newly created file `./references/references.tex`.
 This can be included in your main LaTeX file (here: `thesis.tex`); example: imagine you have *A.bib*, *B.bib*, *C.bib* in the directory `./references/`, `make ref` creates `./references/references.tex` which has the following LaTeX command in it: `\bibliography{references/A,references/B,references/C}`. **Note:** Do not manually edit `references/references.tex` as it is automatically overwritten by the script every time you compile your thesis.